SpinalHDL/VexRiscvSoftcoreContest2018/README.rst

 |                        | stage is enabled.                                          |
 +------------------------+------------------------------------------------------------+

+The default Up5kArea config (without args) will generate the slow but compliant SoC.

 To run simulations :
 =======================================

+There are the commands to run the simulations :

 .. code-block:: scala

   ##############################################
-  # up5kPerf evn board programmation commands
+  # up5kPerf simulation commands
   ##############################################
   make up5kPerf_sim_compliance_rv32i
   make up5kPerf_sim_compliance_rv32im